lmmx/ordered-powerset/README.md

 - `6-(4+1)=1` so the product with the multinomial coeff (2) = `1×2=2`
 - `6-(3+2)=1` so the product with the multinomial coeff (2) = `1×2=2`

-...and we have successfully recovered the sequence `4,6,4,2,2,2` which we observed when counting the partitions, which means we can now generate the powerset sequence!
+..._et voilà_ we have successfully recovered the sequence `4,6,4,2,2,2` which we observed when counting the partitions, which means we can now count the partitions for any `(r,n)` and therefore generate any powerset sequence!

 ---